- Jatra of the devotees of Baba Ramdev Peer in Rajasthan

 The architectural style of the Jain Temple of Ranakpur

-The carvings at the entrance of the Jain Temple Of Ranakpur – A hidden Gem
+The carvings at the entrance of the Jain Temple of Ranakpur – A hidden Gem

 Significance behind carving Demons at the entrance of the temples